RockLib/RockLib.Messaging/docs/Http.md

 #### URL Tokens

-The `HttpClientSender.Url` property supports the concept of "URL tokens" - where its value contains some identifier surrounded by curly braces.
+The `url` parameter supports the concept of "URL tokens" - where its value contains some identifier surrounded by curly braces.
 When a message is sent, the actual URL is calculated by replacing the token with the value of corresponding message header.

 ```c#
 ISender sender = new HttpClientSender("my_sender", "http://foo.com/api/{api_version}/commands");